 Regular transit (as opposed to dial-a-ride service) includes fixed route service and deviated fixed-route service (where buses may stray roughly 1 miles from a fixed route): established times and stops available at least 9 hours/day, 5 days/week.

-Identify priority transit/density nodes, ensure that retail is a permitted use, require housing projects at these locations to have a mixed use retail component; locate new farmer's markets at nodes.
+Identify priority transit/density nodes, ensure that retail is a permitted use, require housing projects at these locations to have a mixed use retail component; ensure transit amenities adjacent to retail (indoor waiting areas, real-time schedule displays, etc.); locate new farmer's markets at nodes.

 Identify priority transit/density nodes, ensure that retail is a permitted use, offer financial or regulatory incentives for retail development at those locations that are not offered elsewhere.

 Make retail development a conditional use at locations other than transit/density nodes, condition being that retail must demonstrate transit or density connectivity (exempt certain types of retail, such as gas stations).

 The City helped to facilitate shared parking at Southwest Station which is a Transit Oriented Development.
 This project was approved in 2002.

 The City supported Southwest Metro Transit to develop a transit hub on its property at the southwest corner of Highway 5 and Prairie Center Drive in Eden Prairie.

 Through the PUD process the City granted density bonuses and incentives to allow for the higher intensity uses that are supportive of a transit hub.